 The results are scaled to 100, so the numbers indicate relative importance.
-The algorithm used evaluates each level of a factor variable separately.
-Generally, variables that are used to make splits more frequently and earlier in the trees in the boosted trees are determined to be more important.
-Clearly cap\gain and education\num are much more important than the other variables.
-In total, the marital\status and occupation variables also contribute to the predictions.
-Unlike the tree constructed earlier, score is viewed as important.
-This may be due to the fact that boosting allows variables that would normally be overshadowed by other variables to be fit to the errors made using the other variables.
+Generally, variables that are used to make splits more frequently and earlier in the trees in the random forest are determined to be more important.
+Clearly cap_gain and marital_status are much more important than the other variables.
+The score variable has an importance of zero, which means it was not used in any of the trees.
+This agrees with the single tree built previously.
+This is not surprising given the observation from task 1 that it appeared that score is a continuous variable that was not much different for high and low value people.